-NOTICE IS HEREBY GIVEN THAT the Annual General Meeting of Yongnam Holdings Limited (the "Company") will be held at 51 Tuas South Street 5, Singapore 637644 on Monday, 29 June 2020 at 10.00 a.m. to transact the following businesses:
+NOTICE IS HEREBY GIVEN THAT the Annual General Meeting (AGM") of Yongnam Holdings Limited (the Company") will be held by way of electronic means on Thursday, 29 July 2021 at 11.00 a.m. (or such time immediately following the conclusion or adjournment of the Extraordinary General Meeting of the Company to be held at 10:00 a.m. on the same day and by electronic means) to transact the following businesses:

-ORDINARY BUSINESS
+AS ORDINARY BUSINESS

-- 1. To receive and adopt the Audited Financial Statements of the Company for the financial year ended 31 December 2019 and the Directors' Statement together with the Reports of the Auditors thereon.
-(Resolution 1) - 2.
-To approve the payment of proposed Directors' fees of S\$190,000 for the financial year ended 31 December 2019 (FY2018: S\$222,000).
-(Resolution 2) - 3.
-To note the retirement of Mr Seow Soon Hee as Executive Director pursuant to Article 103 of the Constitution of the Company who will not be seeking for re-election. - 4.
-To re-elect the following Directors who are retiring by rotation pursuant to Article 103 of the Constitution of the Company:- - (a) Mr Seow Soon Yong; - (b) Mr Siau Sun King. - 5.
-To re-appoint Messrs Ernst & Young LLP as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.
-(Resolution 5) - 6.
-To transact any other ordinary business that may be properly transacted at an Annual General Meeting of the Company.
+1. To receive and adopt the Audited Financial Statements of the Company for the financial year ended 31 December 2020 and the Directors' Statement together with the Reports of the Auditors thereon.

+2. To approve the payment of proposed Directors' fees of \$\$190,000 for the financial year ended 31 December 2020 (FY2019: \$\$190,000).

+3. To re-elect Mr Chia Sin Cheng who is retiring by rotation in accordance to Article 103 of the Company's Constitution and who, being eligible, offers himself for re-election as Director of the Company.

+(Please refer to the explanatory note (a) provided)

+4. To re-elect Mr Teng Kian Jen, Ben who is retiring by rotation in accordance to Article 107 of the Company's Constitution and who, being eligible, offers himself for re-election as Director of the Company.

+(Please refer to the explanatory note (b) provided)

+5. To note that Mr Goon Kok Loon who is retiring by rotation in accordance to Article 103 of the Company's Constitution has decided not to seek re-election as Director of the Company.

+(Please refer to the explanatory note (c) provided)

-SPECIAL BUSINESS
+AS SPECIAL BUSINESS

-To consider and, if thought fit, to pass the following resolutions as Ordinary Resolutions, with or without modifications:
+To consider and, if thought fit, pass following ordinary resolutions: